ziutek/simple_go_wiki/README.md

         var err error

         // Initialisation command
-        db.Register("SET NAMES utf8")
+        db.Raw.Register("SET NAMES utf8")

         // Prepare server-side statements

-        artlist_stmt, err = db.PrepareAC("SELECT id, title FROM articles")
+        artlist_stmt, err = db.Prepare("SELECT id, title FROM articles")
         mysqlErrExit(err)

-        article_stmt, err = db.PrepareAC("SELECT title, body FROM articles WHERE id = ?")
+        article_stmt, err = db.Prepare(
+            "SELECT title, body FROM articles WHERE id = ?", )
         mysqlErrExit(err)

-        update_stmt, err = db.PrepareAC(
+        update_stmt, err = db.Prepare(
-            "INSERT articles (id, title, body) VALUES (?, ?, ?)
-ON DUPLICATE KEY UPDATE title=VALUES(title), body=VALUES(body)",
+            "INSERT articles (id, title, body) VALUES (?, ?, ?)" +
+            " ON DUPLICATE KEY UPDATE title=VALUES(title), body=VALUES(body)",
         )
         mysqlErrExit(err)
     }

 The *Register* method registers commands for executing immediately after establishing the connection to the database.
-The *PrepareAC* prepare the server-side prepared statement. *AC* suffix means that it is a function from MyMySQL *autorecon* interface.
-Therefore, during the first *PrepareAC*  call the connection will be established.
+The *Prepare* prepare the server-side prepared statement.
+We use functions from *mymysql/autorc* package Therefore, during the first *Prepare* call the connection will be established.

 Why do we use prepared statements instead of ordinary queries?
 We use them mainly for security reasons.
 With prepared statements we don't need any escape